Fluctuations in the Aztec diamonds via a space-like maximal surface in Minkowski 3-space: Introduction

-We aim to test this paradigm using the classical Aztec diamonds example: in this case one should see a new interpretation of the known conformal structure described by~\eqref{eq:rho-def}.
-We give an inductive construction of relevant t-embeddings and origami maps of those, and relate them to a \emph{discrete wave equation} in~2D.
+However, \cite{CLR2} does not provide any concrete setting where a space-like maximal surface is obtained as a limit of graphs of origami maps.
+The aim of this note is to provide a first example of such a setting, using the classical Aztec diamonds example.
+Namely, we give an inductive construction of t-embeddings and origami maps of those, and relate them to a \emph{discrete wave equation} in~2D.
 (It is worth noting that appearance of solutions of wave equations in the context of the dimer model on Aztec diamonds was observed in the foundational paper~\cite{CEP-96} already; see the discussion at the end of~\cite[Section~6.1]{CEP-96}.)
-Both analytic arguments and numerical simulations strongly support the convergence of origami maps to an explicit Lorentz-minimal surface~$\mathrm{S}_\diamondsuit$ (see Fig.~\ref{fig:Aztec-Lorentz}), thus confirming the relevance of the setup developed in~\cite{CLR2,CLR1}.
+Both analytic arguments and numerical simulations strongly support the convergence of origami maps to an explicit space-like maximal surface~$\mathrm{S}_\diamondsuit$ (see Fig.~\ref{fig:Aztec-Lorentz}), thus confirming the relevance of the setup developed in~\cite{CLR2,CLR1}.
+It is also worth mentioning that in~\cite[Section~4.2]{CLR2} the authors argue that such surfaces should appear in all setups in which the Gaussian structure of height fluctuations is expected.

-\begin{remark} In this short note we do \emph{not} rigorously prove the convergence of fundamental solutions of discrete wave equations to the continuous ones (see Eq.~\eqref{eq:f_0=o(1)} and~\eqref{eq:f_E-to-psi_E}) though we believe that it should not be very hard to derive.
-After this, the only remaining ingredient to obtain (following the general framework of~\cite{CLR2,CLR1}) a new proof of the convergence of fluctuations in Aztec diamonds to the \emph{GFF in the intrinsic metric of the surface~$S_\diamondsuit\subset\R^{2+1}$} would be to check a technical Assumption~\textsc{Exp-Fat} (see~\cite{CLR2,CLR1}) about faces of the t-embeddings in question.
-One can get some intuition on its validity from numerical simulations (e.g., see Fig.~\ref{fig:A25bw-A100}). \end{remark}
+\begin{remark} In this short note we do \emph{not} rigorously prove the convergence of fundamental solutions of discrete wave equations to the continuous ones (see Eq.~\eqref{eq:f_0=o(1)} and~\eqref{eq:f_E-to-psi_E}).
+We also do not check the technical assumptions~\textsc{Exp-Fat} and~\textsc{Lip} for the t-embeddings and origamis of the Aztec diamonds.
+All these statements are discussed in a very recent paper~\cite{BNR}, which thus completes a new proof of the convergence of (gradients of) fluctuations in Aztec diamonds to the \emph{GFF in the conformal metric of~$S_\diamondsuit$}, following the general framework of~\cite{CLR2,CLR1}. \end{remark}